 Enfleurage's tagline is, "aromatics from the natural world" which just sounds so inviting, doesn't it?
 Along with pure essential oils and blends, they also offer perfumes, incense, roll-ons, and nutrient-rich carrier oils—which are oils like argan, calendula and rosehip seed—that you can use to dilute essential oils before you apply them to your skin.
 Carrier oils nourish and protect the skin, adding to the benefits of essential oils like lavender, eucalyptus, sandalwood and more.

 You depend on Target for just about anything else, so why not source your essential oils from them, too?
 Target carries more than 15 brands of essential oils, so you'll want to do your research ahead of time.
 We recommend visiting the website of the individual brand you're interested to see how and where they are sourcing their oils and to make sure they are 100 percent pure, and not diluted.

 03 of 06

 We love Plant Therapy because they carry more than 100 different pure essential oils.
 Plus, their super helpful site is chock full of instructional information and facts about oils.
 For example, did you know that it's estimated that there are about 10,000 aromatic plants on Earth?
 And of those, only about 500 are processed commercially for essential oil extraction.

-Plant therapy offers pure oils, organics blends, fragrance, diffusers and even has a special badge for kid-friendly oils.
+Plant Therapy offers pure oils, organics blends, fragrance, diffusers and even has a special badge for kid-friendly oils.

 04 of 06

 GNC sells four different brands of essential oils: Nature's Answer, SpaRoom, Now Solutions and North American Herb & Spice.
-The come in a variety of sizes and packages—you can find bundles designed to target certain conditions like sleep and relaxation, energy and more.Continue to 5 of 6 below.
+They come in a variety of sizes and packages—you can find bundles designed to target certain conditions like sleep and relaxation, energy and more.Continue to 5 of 6 below.

 05 of 06